jkohlin/wordpress-basics/2-ecosystem.md

 - trash (Deleted article)

 #### post_type
 As all content in Wordpress is a post and stored in this table, we need a way of knowing what kind of content each post holds.
-Each post type holds different properties and behavior.
-A developer can define new custom post types, but with Wordpress we get a bunch of preinstalled types:
+Each post type holds different properties and behavior, and a developer can define new custom post types.
+When installing Wordpress we get a bunch of preinstalled default types:

 | name  |  used for |
 |---|---|